Amaryllis is a bulbous plant, magnificent when it blooms in fall, or winter indoors.

 To keep the bulbs over winter, choose a rather dry, ventilated and dark place.

-Pruning and watering amaryllis
+Care and watering for amaryllis

 Reduce then stop watering once the leaves start wilting.

-Place the bulbs in a cool ventilated spot and let the leaves fall off on their own.
+Place the bulbs in a cool, ventilated spot and let the leaves fall off on their own.

 In January the bulb will enter its growth phase again.